RefatIbnAnwar/Currency-converter/README.md

 ## Limitation

-- Could not project the 1 week historical rate on the graph because of free API limitation.
+- Could not project the 1-week historical rate on the graph because of the free API limitation.
-- Could not project same day rates for free api limitation.
+- Could not project same-day rates because free api limitation.

 ## Contact